 On March 29, 2017, the United Kingdom (UK) invoked Article 50 of the Lisbon Treaty, beginning the two-year process of leaving the European Union (EU), more commonly known as Brexit.
 Although the UK government and the EU reached a deal on the withdrawal agreement in November 2018, British Members of Parliament (MPs) have not been able to rally a majority to support a specific withdrawal arrangement on several occasions.

-Given that the government has not been able to secure parliamentary approval for the deal — and considering the UK was, by law, set to exit the EU on March 29, 2019, regardless of whether an agreement had been reached — a majority of MPs voted on March 14, 2019, to request a delay to Brexit.
-Such a delay requires approval from all 27 EU member states, and was vital to avoid the UK crashing out of the EU with no deal.
+Because the government has not been able to secure parliamentary approval for the deal — and considering the UK was originally set to exit the EU on March 29, 2019, regardless of whether an agreement had been reached — MPs have voted (and the EU has agreed) to delay Brexit on two separate occasions between early March and mid-April, 2019.

-On April 10, 2019, the EU and UK agreed on a “flexible” extension until Oct.
-31, 2019.
-Under the terms of this extension, the UK can leave the EU at any point during the period leading up to Oct.
+Since April 11, 2019, when the EU and UK agreed on a “flexible” extension through Oct.
+31, 2019, the UK can leave the EU at any point during the period leading up to Oct.
 31, 2019, if MPs manage to ratify a withdrawal agreement.
-However, the UK remains obliged to take part in European Parliament elections on May 23, 2019, should it fail to exit before those elections begin.
+If no agreement is reached, a “no-deal” Brexit on Oct.
+31, 2019 remains the default outcome.

 Significantly, because both the MDR and the CTR are set to be implemented prior to Dec.
-31, 2020 — which is the date that the implementation period is meant to end — the UK government will implement both regulations in full.
-However, given that the government’s negotiated withdrawal agreement has been rejected, it is unclear whether this implementation period would still be effective under another arrangement.
+31, 2020 — which will likely occur before an implementation period ends — the UK government will implement both regulations in full.
+However, given that May’s negotiated withdrawal agreement has been rejected by parliament and that Johnson intends to reopen negotiations, it is unclear whether this implementation period would still be effective under another arrangement.

 While the full impact of Brexit will be reliant on the specifics of the final withdrawal agreement, a number of consequences for the medtech market can be anticipated.
 For example, historically, the UK has been at the receiving end of a large portion of grants from the European Research Council; although some non-EU countries receive funding from this council, it is possible that the amount given to the UK will be reduced; other partnerships and research investments may be in jeopardy, as well.
 Furthermore, the UK may be able to maintain some trade cohesion with the EU if it negotiates to remain in the European Economic Area or join the European Free Trade Agreement; it is currently uncertain whether this will occur.